Live Your Best Life: Start Building Credit Now

 But if there’s one thing you need to know, it’s this: It’s hard to build a future without a credit card.

 For most newbies, it’s tough to build this intangible thing — especially since a lot of credit card companies won’t approve people without credit history.
-According to Discover, one of the top reasons for credit card application denials is lack of credit history.
+According to, one of the top reasons for credit card application denials is lack of credit history.

 MYTH: Starter credit cards are a gateway to debt.